walmartlabs/concord-website/training/includes/concord-1-beginner-5-tasks.md

 - Access to secrets
   - keys
   - credentials
-- Encrypt secret via API
+- Encrypt secret
+  - in project settings in Concord Console
+  - or with REST API
 - Decrypt in flow with task

 Note: